lf-energy/foundation/project-stages.md

 **Acceptance Criteria**

-To be considered for Incubator Stage, the project must meet the Sandbox requirements as well as the following:
+To be considered for Incubating Stage, the project must meet the Sandbox requirements as well as the following:

  * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
  * Document that it is being used successfully in production by at least two independent end users which, in the TAC’s judgement, are of adequate quality and scope.